Synesthesia: Composers

+Mikalojus Konstantinas Čiurlionis, a Lithuanian painter, composer, and writer, perceived colors and music simultaneously.
+Many of his paintings bear the names of matching musical pieces: sonatas, fugues, and preludes.

 Alexander Scriabin composed colored music that was deliberately contrived and based on the circle of fifths, whereas Olivier Messiaen invented a new method of composition (the modes of limited transposition) specifically to render his bi-directional sound–color synesthesia.
 For example, the red rocks of Bryce Canyon are depicted in his symphony Des canyons aux étoiles... ("From the Canyons to the Stars").
 New art movements such as literary symbolism, non-figurative art, and visual music have profited from experiments with synesthetic perception and contributed to the public awareness of synesthetic and multi-sensory ways of perceiving.
+Other composers who reported synesthesia include Duke Ellington, Nikolai Rimsky-Korsakov, and Jean Sibelius.

-Michael Torke is a contemporary example of a synesthetic composer.
-Ramin Djawadi, a composer best known for his work on composing the theme songs and scores for such TV series as Game of Thrones, Westworld and for the Iron Man movie, also has synesthesia.
+Several contemporary composers with synesthesia are Michael Torke, and Ramin Djawadi, best known for his work on composing the theme songs and scores for such TV series as Game of Thrones, Westworld and for the Iron Man movie.
 He says he tends to "associate colors with music, or music with colors."

-British composer Daniel Liam Glyn created the classical-contemporary music project Changing Stations using Grapheme Colour Synaesthesia.
-Based on the 11 main lines of the London Underground, the eleven tracks featured on the album represent the eleven main tube line colours: Bakerloo, Central, Circle, District, Hammersmith and City, Jubilee, Metropolitan, Northern, Piccadilly, Victoria, and Waterloo and City.
+British composer Daniel Liam Glyn created the classical-contemporary music project Changing Stations using grapheme–colour synesthesia.
+Based on the 11 main lines of the London Underground, the eleven tracks featured on the album represent the eleven main tube line colours.
 Each track focuses heavily on the different speeds, sounds, and mood of each line, and are composed in the key signature synaesthetically assigned by Glyn with reference to the colour of the tube line on the map.

 Musicians

 The producer, rapper, and fashion designer Kanye West is a prominent interdisciplinary case.
-In an impromptu speech he gave during an Ellen interview, he described his condition, saying that he sees sounds, and that everything he sonically makes is a painting.
-Other notable synesthetes include musicians Billy Joel, Andy Partridge, Itzhak Perlman, Lorde, Billie Eilish, Brendon Urie, Ida Maria, and Brian Chase; electronic musician Richard D. James a.k.a.
-Aphex Twin (who claims to be inspired by lucid dreams as well as music); and classical pianist Hélène Grimaud.
+In an impromptu speech he gave during an Ellen interview, he described his condition, saying that he sees sounds and that everything he sonically makes is a painting.
+Other notable synesthetes include musicians Billy Joel, Andy Partridge, Itzhak Perlman, Lorde, Billie Eilish, Charli xcx, Brendon Urie, Ida Maria, Brian Chase, and classical pianist Hélène Grimaud.
 Musician Kristin Hersh sees music in colors.
-Drummer Mickey Hart of The Grateful Dead wrote about his experiences with synaesthesia in his autobiography Drumming at the Edge of Magic.
+Drummer Mickey Hart of the Grateful Dead wrote about his experiences with synaesthesia in his autobiography Drumming at the Edge of Magic.
+John Frusciante, guitarist of the Red Hot Chili Peppers, talks about his experiences with synesthesia in a podcast with Rick Rubin.
 Pharrell Williams, of the groups The Neptunes and N.E.R.D., also experiences synesthesia and used it as the basis of the album Seeing Sounds.
 Singer/songwriter Marina and the Diamonds experiences music → color synesthesia and reports colored days of the week.
 Awsten Knight from Waterparks has chromesthesia, which influences many of the band's artistic choices.